 The Kickstart scheme is a £2 billion fund designed to create hundreds of thousands of high quality, 6-month work placements for young people aged 16-24, who are claiming Universal Credit.

-As the Government launches its Kickstart scheme, aimed at helping young people into work, the Sussex Chamber of Commerce and the British Chamber network are working together to support businesses to maximise the benefits of the scheme.
+As the Government launched its Kickstart scheme, aimed at helping young people into work, the Sussex Chamber of Commerce stepped up to act as a Gateway Organisation to support businesses to maximise the benefits of the scheme.

 The Government’s Kickstart scheme is designed to help young people whose dreams, careers and ideal jobs have been affected by COVID-19.